joist-orm/joist-orm/docs/docs/goals/no-ugly-queries.md

 Personally, we use Knex for our low-level custom queries (those 5%), because it's lightweight and sufficiently ergonomic.

-Joist will likely eventually provide a "raw SQL" query builder, but it will be a completely separate API from `em.find`, to avoid any slippery slopes to `em.find` becoming a leaky abstraction and creating "ugly queries".
+Joist may eventually provide a "raw SQL" query builder, that is Knex-ish, but it will be a completely separate API from `em.find`, to avoid any slippery slopes to `em.find` becoming a leaky abstraction and creating "ugly queries".

 :::